BenGilbert98/Engineering_74_business/README.md

 - Make a passphase (Good practice)
 - `SHA256:YOUR_KEY_HERE your_email@email.com`

-The key's randomart image is displayed
+a random art image is displayed

 - Check that `key.ssh` exists with `ls` in your `Sparta` folder